Benmcpherson427/cs-30-Major-Project/code 2.md

   lucario = new pokemon(70, 110, 70, 115, 70, 90, "fighting", "steel");
 }

-class pokemon {
+this is the class which makes the pokemon class pokemon {
   constructor(HP, ATK, DEF, SPA, SPD, SPE, type1, type2) {
     this.HP = HP;